fricas/fricas/docs/constructors/NMExtendedQadic.md

 ## Description

-This is a domain implements unramified extensions of p-adic numbers $Q_p$ of degree $d$ using the Nemo Julia package.
+This domain implements unramified extensions of p-adic numbers $Q_p$ of degree $d$ using the Nemo Julia package.

 **NMExtendedQadic(p: Integer,deg: Integer,prec: Integer) is a domain constructor**
 **Abbreviation for NMExtendedQadic is NXQADIC**